- Academic Honesty

-Students involved in such incidents will be required to meet with the Dean of Students or designee shortly thereafter to address the issues that caused the risk to the student’s well-being.
+Students involved in such incidents will be required to meet with the Senior Director of Student Conduct and Residence Life or designee shortly thereafter to address the issues that caused the risk to the student’s well-being.
 To assist students in learning from the experience, the student(s) may be required to complete an alcohol/other drug assessment and/or to participate in counseling.
-Only in the case of a repeated pattern of similar incidents or failure to cooperate, the Dean of Students may review the situation on an individual basis and determine whether conduct action and/or potential sanctions are appropriate.
-If additional or egregious policy violations occur during the same incident, the Dean of Students reserves the right to adjudicate the non-alcohol related violations.
+Only in the case of a repeated pattern of similar incidents or failure to cooperate, the Senior Director of Student Conduct and Residence Life may review the situation on an individual basis and determine whether conduct action and/or potential sanctions are appropriate.
+If additional or egregious policy violations occur during the same incident, the Senior Director of Student Conduct and Residence Life reserves the right to adjudicate the non-alcohol related violations.

 Employees involved in such incidents may be subject to other existing University policies for repeated patterns of similar incidents, failure to cooperate, or additional or egregious policy violations.